 2. Simple and Easy

 Finding the right logo designer for the job can be a tedious task.
-You have to go to platforms to find one after which you have to further vet for the perfect designer fit..
-Looking at designers’ portfolio after portfolio become time-consuming.
-With a template logo, you just need to choose from different templates then add in your colors or font types.
+You have to go to platforms to find one, after which you have to further vet for the perfect designer fit..
+Looking at designers’ portfolio after portfolio becomes time-consuming.
+With a template logo, you just need to choose from different templates and then add your colors or font types.

 1. Lack of Originality

 As expected, with template logos, you won’t have much in the originality department.
 The website you choose may offer you thousands of templates and options for customization, but it isn’t the same.
 Among the millions of logos out there, there is a high chance that you’ll get a similar logo with someone else.
 Penji takes extra care to avoid this.
 Our designers will ask you questions whenever they need to clarify anything about the project to ensure that what you want is what you’ll get.

 A template logo won’t be able to provide you with the nuances that can make it distinct.
 It won’t reflect what your identity truly is.

 A template logo will be far from looking professional.
 This may be a concern once you see the importance of trustworthiness and authoritativeness in business.
 Penji has strict guidelines in our recruitment process to ensure that the designs we create are made by 100% professionals.
 And this shows through the quality of our work.

 Which to Choose?